-NOTE: To become a solicitor in the UK, you will need to follow the relevant steps set out below.
-However, following the Solicitors Regulation Authority’s (SRA’s) 2017 announcement, the way in which solicitors will train and qualify is likely to change once the new Solicitors Qualifying Examination (SQE) takes effect.
-The SQE is set to be introduced in the Autumn of 2021.
+NOTE: The way in which solicitors will train and qualify is likely to change once the new Solicitors Qualifying Examination (SQE) takes effect in autumn 2021.

 1. Complete a qualifying law degree or GDL